Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Introduction

 In this paper we first examine the accuracy of the output approximate eigenvalues from the RR process.
 Our work is primarily motivated by the fact that existing error bounds for the Ritz eigenvalues can be improved greatly, assuming that the norms of the residuals corresponding to each eigenvalue differ significantly, which is common in practice.
 That is why we derive sharp upper bounds on the difference between the Ritz values and the exact eigenvalues by exploiting the perturbation structure underlying the Rayleigh-Ritz process.
 We then generalize the result for singular values of arbitrary matrices, and compare the bound to the approximate singular values obtained from HMT in our numerical experiments, along with other approximation methods including subspace iteration and Krylov methods.

 To make the problem precise, let us fix the notation and consider the structure afforded by the RR and PG processes.

 \textbf{Notation :} We use MATLAB notation for matrix indexing, in which $X(:,i)$ denotes the $i$th column of $X$ and $X(:,i:j)$ is the matrix consisting of the $i$th to the $j$th columns of $X$.
 If not stated otherwise, we also note $X_i$ the $i$th column of the matrix $X$.
 We let $\|X\|_2$ denote the spectral norm of a matrix $X$, which reduces to the Euclidean norm when $X$ is a vector.
+For simplicity we focus on the real symmetric case (for the eigenvalue problem).
+Our analysis holds more generally verbatim for complex Hermitian matrices; in this case, one replaces $^T$ with the Hermitian transpose $^*$ in what follows.
+Finally, the error bounds presented below often involve spectral gaps that we denote $\mbox{Gap}_i, \mbox{gap}_i$ or $\Gamma_i$.
+By definition $\mbox{Gap}_i$ and $ \Gamma_i$ will involve the part of the spectrum that is not approximated and the eigenvalue whose error is bounded, while $\mbox{gap}_i$ will involve (roughly) the approximated eigenvalue and the next closest exact eigenvalue.
+Therefore typically $\mbox{Gap}_i>\mbox{gap}_i$, and we emphasize the case where $\mbox{Gap}_i\gg \mbox{gap}_i$.
+We also use the letter $\delta$ to denote available lower bounds on the spectral gaps.

 \paragraph{Perturbed matrix and available information from the Rayleigh-Ritz process}